microsoft/microsoft-ui-xaml/specs/CommandBar/new-command-bar-features.md

 [AppBarToggleButton](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.appbartogglebutton?view=winrt-19041),
 and [AppBarSeparator](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.appbarseparator?view=winrt-19041).
-When you use an AppBarButton in a `CommandBar` or `CommandBarFlyout`, all of the interactions and styles needed to conform with the parent control are included - height, width, the background color when hovered/pressed, the font size, etc.
+When you use an AppBarButton in a `CommandBar` or `CommandBarFlyout`, all of the interactions and styles needed to conform with the parent control are provided automatically - height, width, the background color when hovered/pressed, the font size, etc.

 ```c#
 <CommandBar>